corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 ## Known Issues

 ### Stellaris Bugs

-The scalable country bonuses for "former ruler" traits (e.g. admin cap, naval cap, monthly research) will display the correct value (e.g. 3 governors that are former rulers gives +30 admin cap), but the game only awards the un-scaled amount (+10).
-This is a bug with known Stellaris and may be patched at some point in the future.

 Demoted rulers with very long names that also contain a period `.` may cause error logs when the Leader screen is open.
 It seems related to the font re-coloring in the "former ruler" name affix.
 Don't leave the Leader window open for long periods of time or you will greate a very large error log file.